 Nov 1, 2003 – October 31, 2008: plus $.005/MMbtu

-Alternate Contract Price For quantities delivered to an alternate delivery point(s), the Contract Price shall be adjusted to reflect the difference between 100% of the applicable variable transportation charges, as set forth in PGT’s tariff, for contract path between Kingsgate and Malin, and the actual variable transportation charges assessed by PGT from Kingsgate to the secondary delivery point(s).
+Alternate Contract Price For quantities delivered to an Alternate Delivery Point(s) as selected by Calpine, the Contract Price shall be adjusted to reflect the difference between 100% of the applicable variable transportation charges, as set forth in PGT’s tariff, for contract path between Kingsgate and Malin, and the actual variable transportation charges assessed by PGT from Kingsgate to the Alternate Delivery Point(s).
 Variable charges are defined as the mileage-based fuel and mileage based delivery charge components set forth in PGT’s FERC gas tariff.

 Imbalance Provisions Calpine shall be responsible for any imbalance penalties charged as a result of Calpine’s overburn or underburn relative to scheduled quantities.

-Force Majeure ENA shall have the right to curtail delivery to Calpine based on Force Majeure on ENA’s applicable transportation (Nova, ANG and PGT).
-Calpine shall have the right to curtail receipt based on Force Majeure if there is a curtailment of firm service or an interruption of firm service with respect to the facilities of PGT and PG&E at Malin, Oregon.
+Force Majeure ENA shall have the right to curtail delivery to Calpine based on Force Majeure as defined in ENA’s Enfolio Agreement on ENA’s applicable transportation (Nova, ANG and PGT).
+Calpine shall have the right to curtail receipt based on force majeure if there is a curtailment of firm service or an interruption of firm service with respect to the facilities of PGT and PG&E at Malin, Oregon or any other Alternate Delivery Point designated by Calpine.

-Enfolio Agreement Calpine shall negotiate in good faith with ENA to enter into a Enfolio® Master Firm Purchase/Sale Agreement and Confirmation which reflects the terms of the gas sale as described herein.
+Enfolio Agreement Calpine shall negotiate in good faith with ENA to enter into an Enfolio® Master Firm Purchase/Sale Agreement and Confirmation which reflects the terms of the gas sale as described herein.
 Calpine shall also meet the credit requirements of ENA as set forth in the Enfolio® Master Firm Purchase/Sale Agreement.

 Permanent Release – PGT Capacity